WSU-jcheatham/cs2800-2021-fall/github.md

 you for a passphrase when cloning repos), but it means that anyone with access to the machine with your key will have access to your GitHub repositories.

+## Updating assignments

+Occasionally an assignment may be updated after you have accepted it.
+If this happens, you will need to pull the update into your local assignment repository and merge it into your branch.
+To update your repository:

+1. If you're on a branch other than `main`, commit your current work and checkout `main`.
+2. From the command line, run `git pull origin`.
+This will pull any updates into your local clone of the repository.
+3. If you were working on a branch, check out your branch and run `git merge main`.
+This will merge any changes in the main branch into your working branch.

 ## Automated Tests

 All assignments will have automated tests.
 These may be run at any time by